petyakostova/Telerik-Academy/OOP Demos/03. Extension-Methods-Delegates-Lambda-LINQ/README.md

 *	Write a program to return the string with maximum length from an array of strings.
 *	Use LINQ.

 ### Problem 18.
-Grouped by GroupName
+Grouped by GroupNumber
-*	Create a program that extracts all students grouped by `GroupName` and then prints them to the console.
+*	Create a program that extracts all students grouped by `GroupNumber` and then prints them to the console.
 *	Use LINQ.

 ### Problem 19.
 Grouped by GroupName extensions